-A guide for developers is included as a handout at the end of this Toolkit.
+A guide for developers is included with this Toolkit.
 It can be given to interested developers to support them in their public input efforts.

 It is difficult to predict the perspectives of those who may be affected by a decision.
 Unconsciously, we make assumptions that would quickly change if we were talking to someone with a different perspective on the issue.
 We recommend the following QuickTest as a way to ensure you are making good decisions about public input requirements.
 This interview guide can be used by either councillors or administrators.